sf-wdi-21/notes/week-01/day-2-control-flow/dusk-modular-programs/readme.md

 ####3.
 Rock Paper Scissors
-Player should be able to...
+Player should be able to:

 * Choose rock, paper, or scissors
 * Win or loose